Hochul, 62, is a former corporate lawyer, Capitol Hill aide, town council member, county clerk, and congresswoman who served less than a term.

 Gov. Andrew Cuomo and Lt.
 Gov. Kathy Hochul in Buffalo, N.Y., Jan.
 25, 2021.
 (Governor's Press Office)

 Potential Successor to Cuomo

 Under New York state law, if the governor is removed, resigns, or dies in office, the lieutenant governor becomes governor and serves the remainder of the elected term.
 The last New York governor to resign was Eliot Spitzer in 2008.
 Then-Lt.
 Gov. David Paterson succeeded him but did not run for election to his own term.

-State Attorney General Letitia James has launched an investigation into the allegations.
-On March 8, she appointed outside lawyers to lead the probe.
-The findings will be made public, she has said.
+State Attorney General Letitia James launched an investigation into the allegations in March.
+That month, she appointed outside lawyers to lead the probe.

 Lt.
 Gov. Kathy Hochul marches in the Veterans Day Parade in New York City, Nov.
 11, 2015.
 (Governor's Press Office)